top of page

 Throughout my elementary school years and into my first two years of college, I was ridiculously insecure and hypercritical of myself.
 I had anxious thoughts running through my mind, at all hours of the day, fixating on what others thought of me and worrying about how I was perceived.

 A friend in college saw these tendencies in me and literally told me to just “fake it until you make it”.
-Initially, I thought that was so silly and easier said than done, but I had nothing to lose, so I decided to pretend that I was the most confident person wherever I went.
+Initially, I thought this concept was so silly and way easier said than done, but then I realized that my friend might be onto something and I might as well try to put my years of musical theatre/ acting training to use.
+I decided to start pretending that I was the most confident person wherever I went.
 Shoulders back, chin up, and every time I entered a room, I went in with the knowledge that I am a child of God, and a gift to every situation I am a part of.
 After doing this for months, I started to not even think about it and I truly felt confident in my own skin.
-I find this concept so interesting because the past few weeks, several of my friends have told me that I radiate confidence, which I have never felt before.
+I find this concept so fascinating because the past few weeks, several of my friends have told me that I radiate confidence, which I have never felt before.
 I literally “faked it until I made it”.

 Now here’s where I mean “investing in yourself” literally/ financially:

-The past three years, I have gotten serious about taking care of myself, as this time has been where I have started my healing journey.
+I think there are many ways that you can financially invest in yourself.
+This may look like literally spending your life savings on an idea you whole heartedly believe in, but it may also come in smaller, more attainable forms.
 An example of this practice that shows how I am financially ‘investing’ in myself, is that I have implemented getting my nails done once a month into my monthly budget.
-This may seem like an unnecessary expense, but it has done wonders for my confidence.
-I love how I can get a different look every month and express myself through my nails.
-Not only that, but the biggest thing for me is that it helps me simply feel more put together and appealing.
-Adding a little confidence booster like this into my monthly routine makes me feel like I am treating myself and “investing” in not only my physical appearance but how I view myself mentally.
+This may seem like a small, unnecessary expense, but it has done wonders for my confidence.
+It helps me simply feel more put together, clean, and appealing.
+Adding a little confidence booster like this into my monthly routine and budget makes me feel like I am treating myself and “investing” in not only my physical appearance but how I view myself mentally.

-My mom, who has degrees in both nursing and psychology, has always been an advocate for physical activity, as she knows the benefits not only on one's physical health, but also one’s mental health.
-Growing up, whenever I was sick, sad, angry, or literally depressed, my mom would always just tell me, “Go work out, you need to get your endorphins!”
+My mom, who has degrees in both nursing and psychology, has always been an advocate for physical activity, as she knows its benefits not only on one's physical health, but also their mental health.
+Growing up, whenever I was sick, sad, angry, or in a depressive state, my mom would always tell me, “Go work out, you need to get your endorphins!”

 Now here I am, realizing of course, mother is always right.

 This year, I decided to be dedicated to getting back into shape.
-The road to get there was intimidating though because I didn’t really know where to start.
+However, the road to get there was intimidating because I didn’t really know where to begin.
 I’m going to sound like a crazy, spiritual Christian here, but I’m just speaking my truth; I literally prayed to God that He would give me the motivation to go to the gym everyday and become a ‘gym rat’.
 Lo and behold, I kid you not, that week, I got myself out of bed and started going to the gym every day.
 I got into a routine where I did the same exercises daily and started to see real results.
-Not only was my body starting to get more toned, but I started to have more energy, I was more focused, I was less stressed, my grades started to go up, and I simply felt happier overall.
+Not only was my body starting to get more toned, but I started to have more energy, I was more focused, I was less stressed, my grades started to go up, and overall, I simply felt happier.

-I know some people don’t have access to a gym but let me tell you, you really don’t need one to get in shape or work out.
+I know some people don’t have access to a gym, but you really don’t need one to get in shape or work out.
 Go for walks or runs.
 Stretch or do yoga.
 What I’ve even been doing this summer is laying down a yoga mat in my living room and putting on YouTube workout videos that I can follow along with.
 There are short videos that are easily accessible, and you’ll feel so accomplished by completing even a five minute ab workout.

 Investing in your physical, mental, and emotional wellbeing is an absolute game-changer and will help you to become your best self.
 I think this practice is crucial to implement in your twenties, as these years are your ‘selfish’ years, meant for you to find yourself and learn to truly take care of and love yourself.